top of page

 Please contact me if you have any questions or interests regarding my work in progress, course offerings, or any other inquires.

-eac164 [at] miami [dot] edu
+e[last name] [at] sbu [dot] edu

 Home: Contact